Program details are provided lower on the page.

 Bachelor of Science in Information Technology

 CTU’s bachelor’s degree in IT is designed to help students learn the fundamentals of Information Technology, including the foundations of programming, systems administration, security, architecture, databases and ethics.
-Also, you can choose from numerous specializations to focus your degree on a specific subject:
+Also, you can choose from numerous concentrations to focus your degree on a specific subject:

 - Network Management